Hanser Alberto Player Props: White Sox vs. Twins

 - The Twins had a 3.98 team ERA that ranked 19th among all league pitching staffs.

-- The Twins will send Maeda (0-1) to the mound for his second start of the season.
+- Lopez (1-0) takes the mound for the Twins to make his third start of the season.

-- The right-hander last pitched on Tuesday against the Miami Marlins, when he tossed five innings, allowing one earned run while giving up three hits.
+- His last appearance was on Wednesday against the Miami Marlins, when the right-hander went seven innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.